Early Career Teaching Award

 Recipients for this award will become the Section Nominee for the Henry L. Alder Award.
 Each year at most three college or university teachers are to be honored with this national award and are to receive $1000 and a certificate of recognition from the MAA.
 Award recipients will be expected to make a presentation at one of the national meetings of the MAA.

 Any member of the Illinois Section of the MAA may nominate any other member of the Section for this award.
 Self-nomination is not permitted.
 Please send a a letter of nomination (regular or electronic mail) to the Awards Committee, chaired by Michael Sostarecz (email@example.com).
-Nominations can be made at any time, but these should be done by February 16, 2018 if the award is to be given during the 2017-2018 academic year.
+Nominations can be made at any time.
 The Early Career Teaching Award recipient becomes the section's nominee for the Henry L. Adler Award for the following year.

 The nominee must be a member of the MAA; hold a Ph.
 D., be a college or university teacher who has held a full-time faculty appointment in a department of mathematical sciences for at least one but not more than six years since receiving the Ph.D.
 Common exceptions to the six year limit are maternity, paternity, family, or medical leaves.
 Sabbaticals and postdoctoral fellowships are exceptions only if they involved no teaching and the application does not include accomplishments made during these times.